-Poison ivy, oak, or sumac dermatitis can occur in people of all races and ages, although the elderly and very young children may be less susceptible.
+Poison ivy, oak, or sumac dermatitis can occur in people of all races and ethnicities and ages, although elderly individuals and very young children may be less susceptible.
 Pruritus is often severe.
 Scratching does not spread the eruption: vesicles and plaques first appear at sites of contact with high concentrations of antigen and then, as the immune response increases, skin that has contacted lower antigen concentrations becomes involved.
 The contact dermatitis will persist for 3-4 weeks if not treated.

 L23.7 – Allergic contact dermatitis due to plants, except food

 200823002 – Allergic dermatitis due to poison ivy